arb1ona/blog_app/README.md

-The front-end: Listing articles (same as an article)
+The front-end: Creating articles

-- Route ~ /articles
+- Route ~ :new, :create
-- Controller#action ~ Assign a variable to action
+- Controller#action ~ new create
+  Strong parameters - whitelisting of data (values associated with attributes) that are received through the params hash.
+During this process for articles you had to 'whitelist' the data coming through for the title and description fields.
-- View ~ Create table
+- View ~ Form to create article